mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 -----------
 With Windows Admin Center, you now have the ability to construct Azure Stack HCI 20H2 clusters from the vanilla nodes.
 There are no additional extensions to install, the workflow is built in and ready to go.

-Before you start creating the cluster, it's important that we briefly review the steps that we've performed, and map them to the requirements:

-1. In the case of physical multi-node deployments, all physical nodes are running on suitable hardware
-2. All nodes are running the Azure Stack HCI 20H2 OS
-3. Windows Admin Center is installed and operational, on the same AD domain into which you'll deploy the cluster
-4. You have an account that's a local admin on each server

-As it stands, you should have met those requirements thus far, and should be in good shape to proceed on with cluster creation.

 Here are the major steps in the Create Cluster wizard in Windows Admin Center:

 * **Get Started** - ensures that each server meets the prerequisites for and features needed for cluster join